jsenv/core/docs/testing/readme.md

 ## maxExecutionsInParallel

-`maxExecutionsInParallel` parameter is a number representing the max amount of execution allowed to run simultaneously.
+_maxExecutionsInParallel_ parameter is a number representing the max amount of execution allowed to run simultaneously.
 This parameter is optional with a default value of `1`.

 ## coverage parameters

 ### coverage

-`coverage` parameter is a boolean used to enable coverage or not while executing test files.
+_coverage_ parameter is a boolean used to enable coverage or not while executing test files.
 This parameter is enabled if node process args includes `--coverage`.

 ### coverageConfig

-`coverageConfig` parameter is an object used to configure which files must be covered.
+_coverageConfig_ parameter is an object used to configure which files must be covered.
 This parameter is optional with a default value exported by [src/jsenvCoverageConfig.js](../../src/jsenvCoverageConfig.js).
 Keys are patterns as documented in [https://github.com/jsenv/jsenv-url-meta#pattern](https://github.com/jsenv/jsenv-url-meta#pattern).

 ### coverageIncludeMissing

-`coverageIncludeMissing` parameter is a boolean used to controls if testPlanCoverage will generate empty coverage for file never imported by test files.
+_coverageIncludeMissing_ parameter is a boolean used to controls if testPlanCoverage will generate empty coverage for file never imported by test files.
 This parameter is optional and enabled by default.

 ### coverageAndExecutionAllowed

-`coverageAndExecutionAllowed` parameter is a boolean controlling if files can be both executed and instrumented for coverage.
-A test file should not appear in your coverage but if `coverageConfig` include your test files for coverage they would.
-This parameter should help to prevent this to happen in case you missconfigured `coverageConfig` or `testPlan`.
+_coverageAndExecutionAllowed_ parameter is a boolean controlling if files can be both executed and instrumented for coverage.
+A test file should not appear in your coverage but if _coverageConfig_ include your test files for coverage they would.
+This parameter should help to prevent this to happen in case you missconfigured _coverageConfig_ or _testPlan_.
 This parameter is optional and enabled by default.

 ### coverageTextLog

-`coverageTextLog` parameter is a boolean controlling if the coverage will be logged to the console after test plan is fully executed.
+_coverageTextLog_ parameter is a boolean controlling if the coverage will be logged to the console after test plan is fully executed.
 This parameter is optional and enabled by default.

 ### coverageJsonFile

-`coverageJsonFile` parameter is a boolean controlling if a json file containing your test plan coverage will be written after test plan is fully executed.
+_coverageJsonFile_ parameter is a boolean controlling if a json file containing your test plan coverage will be written after test plan is fully executed.
 This parameter is optional and enabled by default when `process.env.CI` is truthy.

 ### coverageJsonFileLog

-`coverageJsonFileLog` parameter is a boolean controlling if the json file path for coverage will be logged to the console.
+_coverageJsonFileLog_ parameter is a boolean controlling if the json file path for coverage will be logged to the console.
 This parameters is optional and enabled by default.

 ### coverageJsonFileRelativeUrl

-`coverageJsonFileRelativeUrl` parameter is a string controlling where the json file for coverage will be written.
+_coverageJsonFileRelativeUrl_ parameter is a string controlling where the json file for coverage will be written.
 This parameter is optional with a default value of `"./coverage/coverage.json"`.

 ### coverageHtmlDirectory

-`coverageHtmlDirectory` parameter is a boolean controlling if a directory with html files showing your coverage will be generated.
+_coverageHtmlDirectory_ parameter is a boolean controlling if a directory with html files showing your coverage will be generated.
 This parameter is optional and enabled by default when `process.env.CI` is falsy.

 ### coverageHtmlDirectoryRelativeUrl

-`coverageHtmlDirectoryRelativeUrl` parameter is a string controlling where the directory with html files will be written.
-This parameter is optional with a default value of `./coverage/`.
+_coverageHtmlDirectoryRelativeUrl_ parameter is a string controlling where the directory with html files will be written.
+This parameter is optional with a default value of `"./coverage/"`.

 ### coverageHtmlDirectoryIndexLog

-`coverageHtmlDirectoryIndexLog` parameter is a boolean controlling if the html coverage directory index file path will be logged to the console.
+_coverageHtmlDirectoryIndexLog_ parameter is a boolean controlling if the html coverage directory index file path will be logged to the console.
 This parameter is optional and enabled by default.

 ## Shared parameters